data-apis/scipy-2023-presentation/paper.rst

 virtual repetition of the array along the broadcasted dimensions).
 Broadcasting rules should be applied independently of the input array data types or values.

-..
-TODO (athan): add broadcasting examples; this may be obsolete given figure

 Interchange Protocol
 --------------------